4d/docs/docs/FormObjects/properties_Display.md

 The Text type does not have specific display formats.
 Any existing custom formats are also available.

+Boolean columns can be displayed as check boxes or pop-up menus:

+- If you choose Check box, the [Title](#title) property must be defined.
+- If you choose Pop-up, the [Text when True and Text when False](#boolean-text) properties must be defined.

 #### JSON Grammar

 |Name|Data Type|Possible Values|